coverclock/com-diag-diminuto/README.md

 I found valgrind not to work on my ARM Raspbian (a.k.a.
-Raspberry Pi OS) platforms, so my valgrind testing has been on Ubuntu on either x86_64 platforms, or the ARM64 version that runs under Ubuntu on the Raspberry Pi.
+Raspberry Pi OS) platforms, so my valgrind testing has been on Ubuntu on either x86_64 platforms, or the ARM64 version that runs on the Raspberry Pi.
 On those platforms, I found the following command especially useful.
 There are some special unit test targets in the Makefile that uses this form of the command.